wsun/tweetography/README.md

 9. navigate to http://localhost:3000

 Processing (visualization only)
-1. extract the 4 library files in the 'libraries.zip' folder to /Username/Documents/Processing/libraries or c:/My Documents/Processing (on PC, you might need to make a new folder)
+1. extract the 4 library files in the `libraries.zip` folder to /Username/Documents/Processing/libraries or c:/My Documents/Processing (on PC, you might need to make a new folder)
 2. load finalProject.pde
 3. run

-== Structure
+## Structure
 Overall, the app hinges on two primary capabilities:
 1. data collection through Ruby and APIs
 2. visualization through Processing